Get Vocal, Get Local

 In the social media landscape, authenticity is king; Users are interacting with brands on a personal level and what they see must ring true and deeply reflect the key brand values that attracted them to follow.
 The strongest content strategy is focussed on bringing your strengths to life in your brand’s authentic tone of voice.

 Create structure around your messaging pillars; what are the USPs you want to bring to life, the key messages you want to share with your audience?
-Create structure around your content plan that will see you deliver these messages in a considered and consistent manner.
+Built upon your content plan that will see you deliver these messages in a considered and consistent manner.

 3. Measure Twice, Post Once